pytorch/botorch/docs/objectives.md

 title: Objectives
 ---

-**TODO:** Describe the role of objectives
-* objectives transform outcomes
-* only particular (e.g. affine) transforms can be used with analytic acquisition functions, but pretty much any (differentiable) objective can be used with MC acquisition functions
-* botorch `Objective` objects are a convenient way to perform Bayesian Optimization on transformed model outputs

-## Draft Content

-Objectives are modules that allow for transforming model outputs.
-Typical use cases for this are scalarization of the outputs of a multi-output model (see e.g. [^RandScal]), or optimization subject to outcome constraints (in a noisy setting this is typically achieved by weighting the objective by the probability of feasibility [^NoisyEI]).
+An `Objective` is a `Module` that allows for convenient transformation model outputs.
+Typical use cases for this are scalarization of the outputs of a multi-output model (see e.g. [^RandScal]), or optimization subject to outcome constraints, which can be achieved by weighting the objective by the probability of feasibility [^NoisyEI].

-When using traditional analytic formulations of acquisition functions, one has to be quite careful to make sure that the transformation results in a posterior distribution of the transformed outputs that still satisfies the assumptions of the analytic formulation.
-For instance, to use standard Expected Improvement on a transformed output of a model, the transformation needs to be affine (this is because Gaussians are closed under affine transformations).
+When using classic analytic formulations of acquisition functions, one has to be quite careful to make sure that the transformation results in a posterior distribution of the transformed outputs that still satisfies the assumptions of the analytic formulation.
+For instance, to use standard Expected Improvement on a transformed output of a model, the transformation needs to be affine (because Gaussians are closed under affine transformations).

-When using (q)MC-based acquisition functions, however, much fewer assumptions are required, and one can apply general transformations to the model outputs with relative impunity (as long as one makes sure that gradients can be back-propagated through the transformation).
+When using MC-based acquisition functions, however, much fewer assumptions are required, and one can apply general transformations to the model outputs with relative impunity so long as one makes sure that gradients can be back-propagated through the transformation.

-Instead of passing the model output through an objective, one could of course also model the transformed objective directly.
-But this would potentially involve refitting the model numerous times to try different objectives on the outputs.
+**TODO: Talk about using softmax for constraints, and/or give example implementations for scalarizations and constraints?**

 [^RandScal]: B. Paria, K. Kandasamy, and B. Póczos.
 A Flexible Multi-Objective Bayesian Optimization Approach using Random Scalarizations.
 ArXiv, 2018.